SimpleBoilerplates/Flutter/README.md

   - User can Sign In and Up
   - After signing in he can see a list of items

-It uses a mock json server which doesn't store or validate anything, so for signing in/up any email, password will simply work.
+> It uses a mock json server which doesn't store or validate anything, so for signing in/up any email, password will simply work.

 [RiverPod](https://riverpod.dev/) was used for state management, but there's an old implementation with [Flutter bloc](https://bloclibrary.dev/#/) as well, you may check out [bloc](https://github.com/SimpleBoilerplates/Flutter/tree/bloc) branch, though that branch doesn't have many of the latest changes.

+**I am available for hire for Flutter position**

 ## Getting Started 🚀